ChillerDragon/antibob/README.md

 - console command system like in ddnet
 - helper methods for sending chat messages (including automatic 0.6/0.7 translation)

+You can explore the most interesting code at [src/antibot.cpp](https://github.com/ChillerDragon/antibob/blob/master/src/bob/antibob.cpp) the rest are just helpers that you should not have to worry about until you run into their limits.
+All sample use cases are shown in antibot.cpp already.

 ## compile

 By default it expects the ddnet source code in the same